cerner/fhir.cerner.com/content/authorization.md

 When the authorization server suspends a refresh token, the user can re-approve the application so that a subsequent token refresh will succeed.
-The application must present the "error_uri" link to the user so that they can launch the management application to re-approve the token.
+The application must present the `error_uri` link to the user so that they can launch the management application to re-approve the token.
 However, if the user does not do this, or they deny the re-approval, then the token refresh will continue to fail.